icshwi/e3training/workbook/chapter05.md

 * `Makefile` The global e3 module makefile.

-* `patch/` For when we need to handle small changes of source codes.
+* `patch/` For when we need to handle small changes in source code.
 More on this later.

-* `template/` For template and substitution files.
+* `template/` Database, template and substitution files.

 ### Git submodule